Treats symptoms of an overactive bladder such as incontinence (loss of bladder control) or a frequent need to urinate.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, myasthenia gravis (severe muscle weakness), narrow-angle glaucoma, or stomach problems.
-Tell your doctor if you have a heart condition called QT prolongation, or a family member with this condition.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, bladder blockage, myasthenia gravis (severe muscle weakness), or stomach or bowel problems (such as constipation, ulcerative colitis, or gastroesophageal reflux disease [GERD]).

 - This medicine may make you dizzy, drowsy, or cause blurred vision.
 Avoid driving, using machines, or doing anything else that could be dangerous if you are not alert or not able to see well.